MobileToolkit/Glover/README.md

 ## Getting Help

 * Please ask the community on [Stack Overflow](http://stackoverflow.com/) for help if you have any questions.
 Please do not post usage questions on the issue tracker.
-* Please report bugs on the [issue tracker](https://github.com/MobileToolkit/Glover-iOS/issues).
+* Please report bugs on the [issue tracker](https://github.com/MobileToolkit/Glover-iOS/issues), but check the [wiki](https://github.com/MobileToolkit/Glover-iOS/wiki) first.

 ## Installation